-In this paper, a stabilizing receding horizon control via an image space navigation function is applied to 3D visual feedback systems with an eye-in-hand configuration as shown in Fig. 1, highly nonlinear and relatively fast systems.
-Firstly, the brief summary of the visual motion observer is given.
-Secondly, the visual motion error system is reconstructed in order to handle time-varying desired motion.
-Next, a stabilizing receding horizon control for the visual motion error system using a control Lyapunov function is proposed.
-Then, a path planner to be appropriate for the visual motion error system is designed through an image space navigation function in order to keep all features into the camera field
+In this paper, stabilizing receding horizon control via an image space navigation function is applied to a threedimensional (3-D) visual feedback system with an eye-inhand configuration as shown in Fig. 1, highly nonlinear and relatively fast system.
+Firstly, an brief summary of a visual motion observer is given.
+Secondly, a visual motion error system is reconstructed in order to handle time-varying desired motion.
+Next, stabilizing receding horizon control for the visual motion error system using a control Lyapunov function is proposed.
+Then, a path planner to be appropriate for the visual motion error system is designed through an image space navigation function in order to keep all features into a camera field of view.
+The path planning based on an image space could be of significant benefit when used in conjunction with the proposed position-based receding horizon control by using an error defined on a Cartesian space.
+Finally, control performance with visibility maintenance of the proposed control scheme and the previous one [10] is evaluated through simulation results.